-In Great Britain and Ireland, the Society's Priests regularly offer the traditional Latin Mass in some 30 churches, chapels and Mass centres.
+In Great Britain the Society's Priests regularly offer the traditional Latin Mass in some 30 churches, chapels and Mass centres.
 Saint Michael's School provides a Catholic education for junior and senior boys and junior girls.
 There is a Retreat House at Bristol.
-Publications include a regular newsletter and a quarterly magazine, "Mater Dei".
+Publications include a regular newsletter including a magazine, "Mater Dei".

 The District also has an apostolate in Scandinavia, covering Sweden, Norway and Denmark.